sjdv1982/seamless/seamless-towards-02.md

 Context's __getattribute__ sets a flag whenever a special method gets invoked.
 As long as the flag is set (i.e. until the end of the API code cell execution), special methods on ctx are no longer looked up first in the API method dict.
+## UPDATE
+Also do symlinks: context child that has name A but points to name B. Essential for slash0 transformers!

 ## registrars
 Will disappear.
 There will be dedicated Silk cells for registering stuff.